-But sadly, upon further introspection, I realised it was not enough.
-This got clear to me when I interacted with people active in the media industry—more especially during my first week at Cerebra (an agency recently been ranked among the top 40 social media agencies in the world by R3 Worldwide).
-For instance, digital media is changing the media in a major way, we all know this yet there are many a media college that still teach digital media through handing out stacks of printed-out notes.
+Sadly, though, upon further introspection, I realised it wasn’t enough.
+This got clearer when I interacted with people active in the media business, more especially during my first week at Cerebra (an agency recently ranked among the top 40 social media agencies in the world by R3 Worldwide).
+For instance, digital media is changing the media in a major way.
+We all know this yet there are many a media college that still teach digital media through handing out stacks of printed-out notes.

-Writing of which, the following are gems I‘ve learnt in two weeks at Africa’s Social Business Authority.
+Writing of which, the following are lessons learnt in two weeks at Africa’s Social Business Authority.

 Work hard, play hard

-So when I got here for my interview, I saw cool-looking people sitting casually on couches with Apple MacBooks on their laps, creating work for the clients in their books.
+So when I got here for my interview, I saw cool-looking people sitting casually on couches with MacBooks on their laps, creating work for clients in their books.
 This struck me in a major way — I realised there was consistency here.
-When I was reading up on the company — including routinely popping into their Instagram account — I saw people who were doing hard work, but also people who were having lots of fun while doing work that transcends brands in the social / digital space.
-And, famously, helping create social businesses.
+When I was reading up on the company — including routinely popping into their Instagram account — I saw people working, but also people having fun while doing work that transcends brands in the social \ digital space.
+And famously, helping create social businesses.
 What I saw on the company’s social media platforms I experienced the minute I stepped into their offices.
 Just as entrepreneur extraordinaire, Sir Richard Branson believes his (work) life ought to be: “If something stops being fun, I ask why?
 If I can’t fix it, I stop doing it.”

 Be the best, not part of the rest

 But there was a bad side to it, too.
-I looked at the team, easily the most brilliant minds in social media in Africa today, and I shivered.
+I looked at the team, easily the most brilliant minds in social media in Africa today and I shivered.
 I spent the first week questioning myself and thus my ability to carve a place for myself in this great team.
-Conversations with my mentor, Leyash Pillay, helped get me into a state where I remembered why I have access to the Cerebra work space in the first place—I have potential to be anything I want to be and my growth can only be limited by what I believe of and tell myself.
+Conversations with my mentor, Leyash Pillay, helped reach a state where I remembered why I have access to the Cerebra office in the first place; I have potential to be anything I want to be and my growth can only be limited by what I believe of and tell myself.